adam-p/yesterday-i-learned/biology.md

 1. Raccoons are called Washbär (washing bear) in Germany because they wash things a lot.
 1. [(Most) Moths make cocoons.][wikipedia 105] Butterflies harden and make chrysalides instead.
 1. [(Most) Moths have apposition eyes, the "rod" equivalent of compound eyes, suitable for night vision.][wikipedia 106] Butterflies have superposition eyes ("cones" equivalent) instead.
-1. [Caribou eyes change colour][imgur 7] every season to see in the optimum spectrum.
+1. [Caribou eyes change colour](https://i.imgur.com/779RwKL.jpg) every season to see in the optimum spectrum.
 (Pictured: different species)
 1. [Animals use salt licks too!][wikipedia 108] Some pits are natural mineral licks.
 1. [Nails are more permeable than skin.](https://en.wikipedia.org/wiki/Nail_(anatomy)#Permeability)
 1. Llamas and camels have [ruffles in their eyes](https://www.reddit.com/r/Damnthatsinteresting/comments/4ps5bm/eyes/d4nifxh) (iridic granules) that can close to cover the center of the eye, limiting the amount of light that passes.